 McDavid Stilwell has served as our Chief Financial Officer since March 2021.
 Mr. Stilwell previously served as our Executive Vice President, Corporate Development, Investor Relations, and Financial Strategy from October 2020 until March 2021.
 Previously, he was Senior Vice President, Communications and Investor Relations at Sangamo Therapeutics.
-Prior to joining Sangamo Mr. Stilwell served as Vice President, Corporate Communications, Investor Relations & Business Development at Orexigen Therapeutics, Inc., and, from 2005 to 2012, as Director, Business Development, Corporate Communications and Financial Analysis at GTx, Inc. Earlier, Mr. Stilwell worked for five years as Senior Investment Analyst for Shadwell Capital, a hedge fund.
+Prior to joining Sangamo Therapeutics, Mr. Stilwell served as Vice President, Corporate Communications, Investor Relations & Business Development at Orexigen Therapeutics, Inc., and, from 2005 to 2012, as Director, Business Development, Corporate Communications and Financial Analysis at GTx, Inc. Earlier, Mr. Stilwell worked for five years as Senior Investment Analyst for Shadwell Capital, a hedge fund.
 Mr. Stilwell received a B.A. from St. John's College, Annapolis, Maryland, and an M.B.A. from Harvard Business School.

-Vladimir Vexler, Ph.D., has served as our Chief Scientific Officer since November 2018 and served as Executive Vice President of Analytical and Translational Sciences since April 2017.
-Dr. Vexler served as our Senior Vice President of Translational & Development Sciences since June 2016.
-Prior to that, Dr. Vexler was a Senior Research Leader, Biotherapeutics at Hoffman-La Roche, where he acted as Global scientific leader for nonclinical safety of biotherapeutics and chaired Roche pRED Global Biotherapeutics Safety Team since December 2009.
+Vladimir Vexler, Ph.D., served as our Chief Scientific Officer from November 2018 until March 2023 and served as Executive Vice President of Analytical and Translational Sciences from April 2017 to November 2018.
+Dr. Vexler also previously served as our Senior Vice President of Translational & Development Sciences from June 2016 to April 2017.
+Prior to joining our Company, Dr. Vexler was a Senior Research Leader, Biotherapeutics at Hoffman-La Roche, where he acted as Global scientific leader for nonclinical safety of biotherapeutics and chaired Roche pRED Global Biotherapeutics Safety Team since December 2009.
 Dr. Vexler began his career as a post-doctoral fellow at the Department of Radiology at UCSF.
 Dr. Vexler received his M.A. in Chemistry from Lomonosov Moscow State University and his Ph.D. from the Institute of Chemical Physics, Academy of Science, Moscow.
+Dr. Vexler resigned his employment with us effective on March 31, 2023.